hansec/autocomplete-fortran/README.md

  * Provides argument list for subroutine and function calls (optional arguments are indicated)
  * Indicates return type for function calls
  * "Go To Declaration" support for FORTRAN objects (including fields in user-defined types)
+ * Support for generating and using external index files (completion for libraries outside project ex.
+MPI, BLAS/LAPACK, etc.)

 ## Usage
 Suggestions should be presented automatically while typing.
 At anytime you can force rebuilding of the index through the menu `Packages->Autocomplete FOTRAN->Rebuild index`.